ROCm/ROCR-Runtime/runtime/packages/hsa-rocr-dev/README.md

-### HSA Runtime API and runtime for Boltzmann
+### HSA Runtime API and runtime for ROCm

-This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA Boltzmann kernel agents.
+This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA ROCm kernel agents.
 Reference source code for the core runtime is also available.

-Only the AMD/ATI Fiji(c) family of discrete GPUs are currently supported.

 #### Initial Target Platform Requirements

 * CPU: Intel(c) Haswell or newer, Core i5, Core i7, Xeon E3 v4 & v5; Xeon E5 v3
-* GPU: Fiji ASIC (AMD R9 Nano, R9 Fury and R9 Fury X)
+* GPU: Fiji(c) ASIC (AMD R9 Nano, R9 Fury and R9 Fury X)
+* GPU: Polaris(c) ASIC (AMD RX480)

 #### Source code

-The HSA core runtime source code for Boltzmann is located in the src subdirectory.
+The HSA core runtime source code for the ROCR runtime is located in the src subdirectory.
 Please consult the associated README.md file for contents and build instructions.

 #### Binaries for Ubuntu & Fedora and Installation Instructions